Glenbrook Vintage Railway: National network fleet

 The railway owns a fleet of carriages, known as the "mainline fleet", formerly owned by the parent body (Railway Enthusiasts Society) and leased to the railway.
 The fleet has undergone an overhaul and re-certification with KiwiRail.
-Excursions have seen them tour all around New Zealand, including to Gisborne, New Plymouth, Whakatane, Bay of Islands, Wellington, Christchurch, Arthurs Pass and Timaru.
+Excursions have seen them tour all around New Zealand, including to Gisborne, New Plymouth, Whakatāne, Bay of Islands, Wellington, Christchurch, Arthurs Pass and Timaru.

 Turned out in the original Glenbrook Vintage Railway livery of yellow bodies, white ceilings and chocolate lining, the fleet consists of the following vehicles...

 Four carriages built in the early 20th century for the (then) newly opened North Island Main Trunk express services, before being relocated onto Auckland commuter train services post war through to retirement in the early 1970s: